 Wednesday, 30.
 September 2020 11:45 - 12:15 (30 min)

 Most sessions on developer testing today talk about the tools and libraries we can use to write our unit and integration tests.
 The "how" question has been answered in most popular framework nowadays, as is the case in AEM.
-With JUnit, Mockito and AEM Mocks being already a quite mature combination of solutions for testing our backend logic.
+JUnit, Mockito and AEM Mocks are already quite mature testing libraries that enable us to write both unit and integration tests.

-However, we developers rarely find any time to think about how our testing strategy should look like.
-Important questions like: "What should we test/cover and what not?" or "When should we go for unit vs integration test?" still remain a mystery for some developers in the industry.
+However, we developers rarely find any time to talk about our testing strategy.
+Important questions like: "What should we test and what not?", "What scenarios/requirements need to be covered?" or "When should we write unit vs integration test?" have not been discussed enough and proper guidelines have not been set by many companies.

 In this presentation we will try to shed some light on questions like these for AEM customized solutions in general.
-Same as with writing your code, when writing your test cases, clarity is king.
-We will discuss and demonstrate some best practices for making our tests cleaner, readable, understandable and thus maintainable.
+Same as with writing your implementation code, when writing your test cases, clarity is king.
+We will discuss some guidelines for writing tests that actually make sense and demonstrate best practices to make your tests more cleaner, readable, understandable and thus maintainable.

 - Test your business logic, not the framework you are using